South Florida Distracted Driving Accident Lawyers

 If you've been injured in an accident that was caused by a distracted driver in Florida, you deserve compensation for the harm you have suffered.
 Get started with a free initial consultation by calling our firm at (954) 504-6577 or contacting us online.

-Why Choose Our Distracted Driving Accident Lawyers?
+Why Choose Our Distracted Driving Accident Attorney?

 Since 1994, the law firm of Zimmerman & Frachtman, P.A. has represented clients injured by distracted drivers throughout South Florida.
 Our team of Florida distracted driving accident attorneys possesses decades of courtroom experience and has recovered over $300 million in damages on behalf of our injured clients.